 Since January 2020, the University of Petroleum & Energy Studies (UPES) in Uttarakhand, India has offered a Bachelor of Technology (B.Tech) in Computer Science and Engineering with Specialization in Blockchain Technology.

 The four-year undergraduate degree is offered in academic collaboration with IBM.

 The curriculum explores blockchain technology in-depth, including blockchain architecture, cryptography, cryptocurrency, python programming, and Ethereum.
 In the final year, students have the opportunity to complete a summer internship.

 The tuition fees are approximately ₹400,000 per year.

-From January 2020, Coventry University is offering a MSc FinTech.
+Since January 2020, Coventry University has offered a MSc FinTech.
 The one-year master’s degree (also offered part-time over two-years) is delivered at the university’s central London campus, only minutes away from the Bank of England and the London Stock Exchange.

 The curriculum balances traditional finance with IT programing, such as Python.
 Students can choose between two ‘pathways’ – Innovation & Enterprise and Quantitative Finance.
 The Innovation & Enterprise pathway provides in-depth study of current and emerging technologies in the financial sector, including blockchain.

 The master’s degree is available with Extended Professional Practice.
 This 18-month option allows students to develop a deeper practical understanding of the topic by completing two Professional Practice modules – either internships, or a campus-based professional experience.